top of page

 Essential Considerations for Transitioning into Marriage

-Discussing money before marriage helps prevent financial surprises after tying the knot, such as paychecks changing from month to month.
-Conversations about money must begin before marriage, and the month-to-month income expectations of each partner are vital topics.
+Discussing money before marriage helps prevent financial surprises after tying the knot, including paychecks that change from month to month.
+Conversations about money should begin well before marriage, and income expectations for each partner are a critical place to start.

-Many couples face the challenge of managing big monthly changes in income, commonly referred to as income volatility.
-This can manifest in various forms, such as unexpected windfalls like large tax refunds or sudden setbacks like job losses.
-Balancing financial stability while navigating these ups and downs requires careful planning and proactive strategies.
+Many couples face the challenge of managing large swings in monthly income, often referred to as income volatility.
+This can show up as unexpected windfalls, such as large tax refunds or bonuses, or sudden setbacks like job loss, reduced hours, or fluctuating self employment income.
+Balancing financial stability while navigating these ups and downs requires intentional planning and honest communication.

-This blog post will explore some effective ways couples can manage income volatility and maintain a solid financial foundation.
+This post explores practical ways couples can manage income volatility and build a solid financial foundation together.

 Understanding Income Volatility: Insights from the Aspen Institute

-Income volatility refers to the irregular changes in a person or household's income over time.
-It can occur due to various factors, including fluctuations in employment, changes in business income, or unexpected financial events.
-The Aspen Institute's research suggests that income volatility is increasingly common, affecting households across the income spectrum.
+Income volatility refers to irregular changes in household income over time.
+It can result from changes in employment, variable compensation, business income, or unexpected financial events.
+Research from the Aspen Institute shows that income volatility is increasingly common and affects households across the income spectrum.

 According to research released by the Aspen Institute:

-55% of American households experienced a significant income drop of at least 25% within two years.
+• 55 percent of American households experienced an income drop of at least 25 percent within two years

-40% of households experienced a job loss or reduced work hours during the study period.
+• 40 percent experienced a job loss or reduced work hours

 The Importance of Budgeting for Emergency Funds